 Over the decades, Shell (SHEL) has transitioned from oil to natural gas and we are starting to see the benefits of that now.
 We are now seeing SHEL breaking out of its shell from a non-renewables company to a fully integrated energy supplier, including renewables.
 This shift has allowed SHEL to become a leader in renewable energy and make inroads in aviation operations.

 Three experts provide further insight on SHEL’s position in the energy sector and potential market opportunities in Asian and Africa.
-Read the full transcripts here at Stream by AlphaSense with a 14-day free trial.
+Read the full transcripts here at Stream by AlphaSense with a free trial.

 Advantages as an Integrated Energy Company